matekno/marley-winston/docs/transports.md

   * [Redis](#redis-transport)
   * [Riak](#riak-transport)

-## Built-in to winston
+## Built-in to marley

-There are several core transports included in `winston`, which leverage the built-in networking and file I/O offered by Node.js core.
+There are several core transports included in `marley`, which leverage the built-in networking and file I/O offered by Node.js core.

 * [Console](#console-transport)
 * [File](#file-transport)